ESGI-PRO/fitness-first-server/gateway-api/README.md

 # Gateway

 Gateway API is the entry point for all the requests to the application.
-It is responsible for routing the requests to the appropriate microservice.
+It is responsible for routing the requests to the appropriate microservice. the gateway - testtt

 ## Environment Variables